LiveHelperChat/fbmessenger/README.md

 * Go to Facebook App `WhatsApp-> Configuration` section and set Callback URL while entering `Verify Token` you have put in settings page.
 * Subscribe to messages field.
 * Bot sample what is supported can be found [here](https://raw.githubusercontent.com/LiveHelperChat/fbmessenger/master/doc/whatsapp/bot-sample.json)
-* If you change WahtsApp Access Token or updating click `Save And Remove WhatsApp configuration` and `Save and Activate WhatsApp configuration`
+* If you change WahtsApp Access Token or updating click `Save And Remove WhatsApp configuration` and `Save and Activate WhatsApp configuration`.
+You might need to setup webhook again.

 ![See image](https://raw.githubusercontent.com/LiveHelperChat/fbmessenger/master/doc/whatsapp/whats-app-configuration.png)